 The firmware checks that GCTX\PADDR is a valid sPA.
-If not, the firmware returns a status of INVALID\ADDRESS.
+If not, the firmware returns a status of INVALID ADDRESS.

-The firmware checks that GCTX\PADDR is a Context page.
-The firmware checks that either
+The firmware checks that GCTX PADDR is a Context page.
+The firmware checks that either:

-- The guest sending the message is the migration agent of the exported guest.
-That is, GCTX.MA of the provided guest context page matches the sPA of the requesting guest's guest context page, or - The guest sending the message has no migration agent and is exporting itself.
-That is, GCTX\PADDR matches the sPA of the requesting guest's context page, and GCTX.MA of the requesting guest is PADDR\INVAL.
+- The guest sending the message is the migration agent of the exported guest-that is, the GCTX.MaReportId of the provided guest context page matches the ReportId of the requesting guest's context page, or - The guest sending the message has no migration agent and is exporting itself-that is, the GCTX\PADDR matches the sPA of the requesting guest's context page, and GCTX.MaReportIdValid of the requesting guest is 0.

 In summary, the guest can export itself if it has no migration agent.
 Otherwise, only its migration agent can export it.
-If either check fails, the firmware returns a status of INVALID\GUEST.
+If either check fails, the firmware returns a status of INVALID GUEST.